gw-cs2312/gw-cs2312.github.io/examples/sample.md

 > **If you have a disability that may affect your participation in this course and wish to discuss academic accommodations, please contact us as soon as possible.**

 **Late work policy:**
-  * While deadlines will be enforced barring exception circumstances, we will drop the lowest homework grade to account for any unforeseen circumstances, so you can miss one homework without penalty.
+  * While deadlines will be enforced barring exceptional circumstances, we will drop the lowest homework grade to account for any unforeseen circumstances, so you can miss one homework without penalty.

 **Email policy:** You can send emails to both professors.
 We will answer most class emails during specific times set aside during the week for this purpose - so do not expect an instantaneous response.